CarlosTrini/2025-ASTRO-BOILERPLATE/README.md

 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

-## 👀 Want to learn more?

-Feel free to check [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).
-# 2025-ASTRO-BOILERPLATE
-# 2025-BOILERPLATE-ASTRO